christiankarldelhey/exercise/README.md

-# Christian Karl Delhey Capitole techcnical exercise:
+# Capitole technical exercise:

-Please search for the solution of the exercise in the app.vue file.
+Please search for the solution of the exercise in the useCategories.ts composable file.
 After some tests, I took a recursive approach to support also future categories changes in the array.
-I created a simple UI to test the solution with Nuxt and tailwind.
+I created a simple UI to test the solution with Nuxt and tailwind in the app.vue and while the logic remains in the composable.
+Also I made tests with vitest to check the assumptions.
+Everything is typed with Typescript.

 Thank you for your time! :)

+Christian Delhey

 # Nuxt Minimal Starter